stevecondylios/netstat/README.md

-README
+The Netstat Package
 ================
 Steve Condylios
 23/12/2019

-## The Netstat Package

-The purpose of this package is the easily view which TCP ports are in use and which are free to use.
+`netstat` allows you to easily view which TCP ports are in use and which are free to use.

-Install and load the `netstat` library with
+Load library

 ``` r
 # library(devtools)